 First, let’s look into why snitching is on the rise.

 Canada, like many other countries around the world, passed a bunch of new regulations in a very short time frame to attempt to flatten the curve of the coronavirus.
 A 14-day quarantine for people who enter the country is now mandatory.
 Most provinces have banned gatherings larger than five people and closed down all non-essential businesses.
 Municipalities are passing their own rules regarding public spaces.
-In Toronto, for example, it’s now illegal to be less than 2 meters [6 feet] from someone from a different household in a park.
+In Toronto, for example, it’s now illegal to be less than 2 metres from someone from a different household in a park.

 In the early days of physical distancing, it seemed a lot of people were still gathering in parks and beaches; photos of these gatherings went viral and sparked anger.
 Afterwards, some guidelines became hard rules, and various levels of governments opened up snitch lines to report non-compliance, essentially asking citizens to surveil each other and act as an extension of the state.